K-Yevhenii/Learning-javascript/docs/JS/TypeScript/TypeScript.md

 const sum: FunctionType = (a, b) => a + b;

-// Union type - only one of there variants is valid type TrafficLightColor = 'red' | 'green' | 'yellow';
+// Union type - only one of there variants is valid type TrafficLightColor = "red" | "green" | "yellow";

 const logTrafficLightColor = (light: TrafficLightColor) => console.log(light);
-logTrafficLight('yellow'); // Ok because it's one of options logTrafficLight('purple'); // Not ok because it's not in TrafficLightColor
+logTrafficLight("yellow"); // Ok because it's one of options logTrafficLight("purple"); // Not ok because it's not in TrafficLightColor

 // Object type
 type Potion = {